pdnguyen714/sei-project2-justiceHq/project2-justiceHq/readME.md

 3. Scaling to all platforms, including but not limited to a Mobile app

 4. Allowing users who are logged in to post live streams

+5. Being able to categorize topics in view all posts

+6. Allowing users to update to the database dynamically (like Waze)